ReamLabs/ream/book/cli/ream/lean_node.md

 Options:
   -v, --verbosity <VERBOSITY>        Verbosity level [default: 3]
-      --network <NETWORK>            Provide a path to a YAML config file, or use 'ephemery' for the Ephemery network --http-address <HTTP_ADDRESS>  Set HTTP address [default: 127.0.0.1] --http-port <HTTP_PORT>        Set HTTP Port [default: 5052] --http-allow-origin
+      --network <NETWORK>            Provide a path to a YAML config file, or use 'ephemery' for the Ephemery network --bootnodes <BOOTNODES>  One or more comma-delimited base64-encoded ENR's of peers to initially connect to.
+Use 'default' to use the default bootnodes for the network.
+Use 'none' to disable bootnodes. [default: default]
+      --http-address <HTTP_ADDRESS>  Set HTTP address [default: 127.0.0.1] --http-port <HTTP_PORT>        Set HTTP Port [default: 5052] --http-allow-origin